TSKsmiley/Vehicle-Status-Home-Assistant/README.md

-# Volkswagen ID.4 Door Status Visualization for Home Assistant
+# Car Door Status Visualization for Home Assistant

 This custom visualization card for Home Assistant provides a real-time visual representation of your cars door, trunk, and hood status, along with battery/fuel level and range information.